MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-employee-self-service-buy-sell-leave.md

 2. Add a **Leave type** and enter an **Amount** for the amount of leave you'd like to sell.

 3. Select **Submit** when you're ready to submit your request.

-Depending on how the buy policy has been configured, the request will either automatically update your balance with the amount you request to sell or will go through an approval process before balances are updated.
+Your balances will either automatically update or go through an approval process before updating.
+This depends on how the buy policy has been configured.

 ## See also